vaeryn-uk/vul/README.md

 The attributes file configures asset files, such as images or models, to be tracked by Git LFS to reduce storage requirements.

 ## Functionality

+An overview of some of the functionality provided by this plugin.

 ### Data table sources